 Campana to build $20m data centre corridor in Southeast Asia

-The huge investment into Southeast Asia’s bustling data centre industry continues.
+The huge investment into Southeast Asia's bustling data center industry continues.

 According to Herbert Smith Freehills, this investment into Campana will go towards the construction of the largest high-speed data center corridor connecting Singapore and Myanmar, with prebuilt connections for Thailand.